ggmichael/craterstats/README.md

    ```
    conda activate craterstats
    ```
-On Windows, you can alternatively create a desktop shortcut with target:
+On Windows, you can alternatively create a desktop shortcut with this target:

 ```
 %windir%\system32\cmd.exe "/K" %homepath%\mambaforge\Scripts\activate.bat craterstats